Rukenshia/saml2aws-auto/README.md

 ## Troubleshooting

+## My password can't be stored

 Some users have reported issues with the credentials management.
 If your password can't be stored properly, you can use the `--password` flag with the `groups add` and `refresh` commands to circumvent this.

+## `The name org.freedesktop.secrets was not provided by any .service files (org.freedesktop.DBus.Error.ServiceUnknown)))`

+This is an error specific to linux and tells you that you currently don't have any secret manager implementing the Freedesktop Secret Service set up.
+Usually, a keyring app such as GNOME-Keyring or another tool is pre-installed.
+Open that up and configure your master password and the default vault for your secrets and retry running saml2aws-auto.
+[Another link to what apps provide this API](https://specifications.freedesktop.org/secret-service/)